red and white poinsettias

 Evergreen Plants

-• Conifers, such as spruce, pine, and red cedar, are what most people think of when talking about evergreens.
-Known for their stately shape, their cones, and their crisp fragrance, conifers are what you’ll find when you visit the lot to purchase a live Christmas tree.
+• Conifers, such as spruce, pine, and red cedar, are what people think of when talking about evergreens.
+Famous for their stately shape, their cones, and their crisp fragrance, conifers are what you’ll see when you visit the lot to purchase a live Christmas tree.

-• Angiosperms, which are plants who produce seeds inside small pods, are also typically classed as evergreens.
-The well-loved and fragrant eucalyptus is one example.
+• Angiosperms, are plants who produce seeds inside small pods.
+They are classed as evergreens.
+The well-loved and fragrant.
+Eucalyptus is one example.

 • Succulents such as agave, aloe, and haworthia make fantastic indoor evergreens.
 Due to their plump, juice-filled leaves, they can withstand a decent amount of neglect and still- that’s right- stay green.

-• Clubmosses may be the last thing you’d expect on a list of attractive evergreens.
-As a close cousin to ferns, many varieties are actually quite striking.
+• Clubmosses is the last thing you’d expect on a list of attractive evergreens.
+As a close cousin to ferns, many varieties are quite striking.
 Unlike common “carpet moss,” some species of clubmoss such as stag’s horn and lycopodi produce tall, bright green bristly stalks.

 More Lawn Tips: Cold Hardy Plants That Look Tropical